aPR0T0/Eklavya-Copter-Control/README.md

  ┃ ┗ 📂launch                             # launch files
  ┃ ┃ ┗ 🗃️mav.launch                       # There are other launch files too but this is basic
- ┃ ┣ 📂models                             # files and meshes used to render the model ┣ 📂scripts                              # python programs used to run the drone ┃ ┣ 📂worlds                             # world files ┃ ┃ ┗ 🗃️basic.world
+ ┃ ┣ 📂models                             # files and meshes used to render the model ┃ ┣ 📂worlds                             # world files
+ ┃ ┃ ┗ 🗃️basic.world
  ┃ ┣ 🗃️CMakeLists.txt